naeayedea/keith/README.md

     that users do not accidentally go to a channel they do not want to with the hyperlink.

-    the major improvement with pin is that it will automatically create a pin channel if one does not exist, previously the database would need to be updated by the bot owner personally which was less than ideal, the bot requires manage channel permission for this which will be communicated to users in the event that it does not.
+    the major improvement with pin is that it will automatically create a pin channel if one does not exist, previously the database would need to be updated by the botConfiguration owner personally which was less than ideal, the botConfiguration requires manage channel permission for this which will be communicated to users in the event that it does not.

     remind: reminders now support the long needed feature of "on date at time" e.g. remind on 21/03/2021